Neo-Vedanta: Diversity and pluralism

 In response to the developments in India during the colonial era and Western critiques of Hinduism, various visions on Indian diversity and unity have been developed within the nationalistic and reform movements.

 The Brahmo Samaj strived towards monotheism, while no longer regarding the Vedas as sole religious authority.
-The Brahmo Samaj had a strong influence on the Neo-Vedanta of Vivekananda, Aurobindo, Radhakrishnan and Gandhi, who strived toward a modernized, humanistic Hinduism with an open eye for societal problems and needs.
+The Brahmo Samaj had a strong influence on the Neo-Vedanta of Vivekananda, Aurobindo, Radhakrishnan and Gandhi, who strived toward a modernised, humanistic Hinduism with an open eye for societal problems and needs.
 Other groups, like the Arya Samaj, strived toward a revival of Vedic authority.
 In this context, various responses toward India's diversity developed.

 Hindu inclusivism – Hindutva and "Dharmic religions"

 In modern times, the orthodox measure of the primacy of the Vedas has been joined with the 'grand narrative' of the Vedic origins of Hinduism.
 The exclusion of Jainism and Buddhism excludes a substantial part of India's cultural and religious history from the assertion of a strong and positive Hindu identity.
 Hindutva-ideology solves this problem by taking recourse to the notion of Hindutva, "Hinduness", which includes Jainism and Buddhism.
 A recent strategy, exemplified by Rajiv Malhotra, is the use of the term dharma as a common denominator, which also includes Jainism and Buddhism.

 According to Larson, Malhotra's notion of "the so-called "Dharma” traditions" and their "integral unity" is another example of "neo-Hindu discourse".
 Malhotra, in his Being Different, uses the term "Dharmic tradition" or "dharmic systems", "referring to all the Hindu, Buddhist, Jaina and Sikh traditions".
 He proposes that those traditions, despite their differences, share common features, the most important being "Dharma".
 They are also characterised by the notion of "Integral Unity", which means that "ultimately only the whole exists; the parts that make up the whole have but a relative existence.
 The whole is independent and indivisible", as opposed to "Synthetic Unity", which "starts with parts that exist separately from one another".
 Malhotra has received strong criticism of his ideas, for 'glossing over' the differences between and even within the various traditions of India.

 In response, Malhotra explains that some of his critics confused "integral unity" with "homogeneity", thinking that Malhotra said all those traditions are essentially the same, when he actually wrote that Dharmic traditions share a sense of an "integral unity" despite differences.